swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 │             Client Module                      │      │               Server Module                  │
 │================================================│      │==============================================│
 │ let g = try $Greeter.resolve(...) /*new*/      │      │ distributed actor EnglishGreeter: Greeter {  │
-│ try await greeter.hello(name: ...)             │      │   distributed func greet(name: String){      │
+│ try await greeter.hello(name: ...)             │      │   distributed func greet(name: String) {     │
 └────────────────────────────────────────────────┘      │     "Greeting in english, for \(name)!"      │
 /* Client cannot know about EnglishGreeter type */      │   }                                          │
+                                                        │ }                                            │
                                                         └──────────────────────────────────────────────┘
 ```

-In this scenario the client module (and application) has no knowledge of the concrete distributed actor type or implementation.
+In this scenario the client module has no knowledge of the concrete distributed actor type or implementation.

-In order to achieve this, this proposal improves upon two aspects of distributed actors:
+In order to achieve this, this proposal improves upon _three_ aspects of distributed actors:
 - introduce the `@DistributedProtocol` macro that can be attached to distributed actor protocols, and enable the use of `resolve(id:using:)` with such types,
+- allow distributed actors to be generic over their `ActorSystem`
 - extend the distributed metadata section such that a distributed method which is witness to a distributed requirement, is also recorded using the protocol method's `RemoteCallTarget.identifier` and not only the concrete method's

 ## Proposed solution